NicolasSlenko/CAI4104FinalProject/README.md

 - Marks and annotates the best validation accuracy and the lowest validation loss
 - Saves the visualizations as 'accuracy_curves.png' and 'loss_curves.png'

-These visualizations are useful for:
-- Identifying potential overfitting or underfitting
-- Understanding convergence behaviors
-- Analyzing the best points of model performance
-- Documentation and reporting

 ## Evaluation

 The `eval.py` script is used to evaluate the trained model: